YouTube Transcript Research

 Full Channel Indexing

-Index every video on a channel in one batch.
+Index a channel in one batch — up to 500 videos on paid plans (5 on Free).
 Build a searchable corpus of thousands of transcripts for longitudinal research.

 Export for Analysis

-Export transcripts as plain text, CSV with timestamps, SRT subtitles, or JSON.
+Export as Markdown with clickable YouTube timestamp links, plain text, CSV with timestamps, or SRT subtitles.
 Import into NVivo, Atlas.ti, or any qualitative analysis tool.

 Track Topics Over Time